Atacama Desert: Sports

 The Atacama Desert is popular with all-terrain sports enthusiasts.
 Various championships have taken place here, including the Lower Atacama Rally, Lower Chile Rally, Patagonia-Atacama Rally, and the latter Dakar Rally's editions.
 The rally was organized by the Amaury Sport Organisation and held in 2009, 2010, 2011, and 2012.
 The dunes of the desert are ideal rally races located in the outskirts of the city of Copiapó.
 The 2013 Dakar 15-Day Rally started on 5 January in Lima, Peru, through Chile, Argentina and back to Chile finishing in Santiago.
 Visitors also use the Atacama Desert sand dunes for sandboarding (duna).

 A week-long foot race called the Atacama Crossing has the competitors cross the various landscapes of the Atacama.

 An event called Volcano Marathon takes place near the Lascar volcano in the Atacama Desert.

 Solar car racing

 Eighteen solar powered cars were displayed in front of the presidential palace (La Moneda) in Santiago in November 2012.
-The cars were then raced 1300 km through the desert from 15–19 November 2012.
+The cars were then raced 1300 km through the desert from 15 to 19 November 2012.